cmake-js/cmake-js/README.md

 ### Runtimes

+#### Important

+It is important to understand that this setting is to be configured in the **application's root package.json file**.
+If you're creating a native module targeting nw.js for example, then **do not specify anything** in your module's package.json.
+It's the actual application's decision to specify its runtime, your module's just compatible anything that was mentioned in the [About chapter](#about).
+Actually defining `cmake-js` key in your module's package.json file may lead to an error.
+Why?
+If you set it up to use nw.js 0.12.1 for example, then when it gets compiled during development time (to run its unit tests for example) it's gonna be compiled against io.js 1.2 runtime.
+But if you're having io.js 34.0.1 at the command line then, which is binary incompatible with 1.2, then your unit tests will fail for sure.
+So it is advised to not use cmake-js target settings in your module's package.json, because that way CMake.js will use that you have, and your tests will pass.

+#### Configuration

 If any of the `runtime`, `runtimeVersion`, or `arch` configuration parameters is not explicitly configured, sensible defaults will be auto-detected based on the JavaScript environment where CMake.js runs within.

 You can configure runtimes for compiling target for all depending CMake.js modules in an application.
 Define a `cmake-js` key in the application's root `package.json` file, eg.: